-The reason I say this is not because your IQ has suddenly disappeared into a vacuum, nor has your ability to discern the North Star in the middle of a hail storm disappeared… No?
-No!… The reason I say this is because a large proportion of you reading this article believe it is perfectly acceptable to reset a printers waste ink counter and then forget about it…
+The reason we say this is not because anyones IQ has suddenly disappeared into a vacuum, nor has anyones ability to discern the North Star in the middle of a hail storm, disappeared… No?
+No!… The reason I say this is because a significant proportion of you reading this article believe it is perfectly acceptable to reset a printers waste ink counter and think “Done!”…

-Erm… Hello people!
-Resetting a couple of bits of data in a printers memory chip does not remove the ink that’s been slowly soaked into those waste pads you’ve heard about.
-Nor, despite rumours to the contrary have Epson, Canon or anyone else been lying about the waste ink either.
+Erm… Hello!
+Resetting a couple of bits of data in a printers memory chip does not remove all the ink that’s been slowly soaked into those waste pads you’ve heard about.
+Nor, despite rumours to the contrary, have Epson, Canon or anyone else been lying about the waste ink either.
 Nope, that ink waste is really there, and it’s a timebomb waiting to strike.

 Why?
-Well you see, when you reset the waste ink counter you tell the printer that you have changed the waste pads.
+Well you see, when you reset the waste ink counter that tells the printer that the waste pads have been changed.
 So it thinks that it has all that absorbent capacity afresh so it can merrily run cleaning cycles, prime new cartridges and generally push a pretty hefty amount of ink down that waste tube and not have to worry… Yes, printers don’t worry (unless they happen to be fictional, and called Marvin or somesuch).

 Your printer is going to flood!

 Oh, forget the drama of a dam bursting and the household being drowned in sticky black goo.
 Oh, no, this sort of flood is completely unannounced, quiet, totally without fanfare but when you finally catch on, it will be like a scene from the Keystone Kops.

 How Bad Can it be?